-20. Format for country programme update in the Annex is proposed for preparing the update.
+20. Format for country programme update in the Appendix I is proposed to be used for preparing the update.

 Part I: Implementation review of the country programme

 - 21. I.1 ODS Phase out should include an update on the phase out achieved and the remaining consumption to be phased out under each controlled substance. - 22.
 I.2 Industry Conversion should include an update on number of plants which have already completed their industrial conversions and the remaining number of plants that have not been converted for each ODS consuming sector. - 23.
 I.3 Government actions should include an update on the implementation of the policy controls such as: control of ODS imports; control of import of ODS containing equipment; ban on the import of ODS; ban on the import of ODS-containing equipment and ban on new uses of ODS.